iamnachoj/Login-system-Passport.js/README.md

 - bcrypt
 - Passportjs
 - Ejs template system
-- few other dependencies. check out package.json to see full modules and versions.
+- few other dependencies. check out package.json to see all the modules and its versions.

 # Key Features
 - Server with Node.js and Express